WeRiseByLiftingOthers/E-Waste-Management/README.md

 **E-Waste-Management**
 The potential use of Blockchain in e-waste management sector

-Here we are using the truffle framework forcompiling and deploying the smart contract in Ethereum blockchain Prerequisites
+# Here we are using the truffle framework for compiling and deploying the smart contract in Ethereum blockchain

+###Prerequisites
 --------------
 - Testrpc or Ganache-cli
 - truffle framework
 - Node js

-Installing Ganache-cli and testrpc
+### Installing Ganache-cli and testrpc
 ----------------------------------
 Download the ganache app image from the below link